zhiim/deepsse/README.md

 uv sync
 ```

-## How to Training
+## How to Train

 ### Obtain Datasets

-- Download the original dataset used in our paper from [here](https://drive.google.com/drive/folders/1cK2AikE1b8V72EVCZ-yZk_MaitZgKVRl?usp=drive_link).
+- Download the original dataset used in our paper from [Google Drive](https://drive.google.com/drive/folders/1cK2AikE1b8V72EVCZ-yZk_MaitZgKVRl?usp=drive_link).
 - Or generate the dataset yourself

 ```python